 In actions that would be familiar today, the then-leader of Sinn Féin, Arthur Griffiths, refused to support the workers' movement, describing it as 'sectional'.
 When English trades unionists organised relief ships to help the striking workers, Griffith's little Irelander hackles were raised and condemned the solidarity action as 'an insult' to Ireland.

-James Connolly's Sinn Fein And Socialism, published in April 1908 in The Harp, which critiques the shortcomings of that party's one dimensional nationalism, was actually used in true revisionist form by the contemporary party during their hijacking of the centenary of Connolly's residence in Belfast by quoting out of context the first few lines of the article which welcomes really only the the meaning of the English translation of the term Sinn Fein,
+James Connolly's Sinn Fein And Socialism, published in April 1908 in The Harp, which critiques the shortcomings of that party's one-dimensional nationalism, was actually used in true revisionist form by the contemporary party during their hijacking of the centenary of Connolly's residence in Belfast by quoting out of context the first few lines of the article which welcomes really only the meaning of the English translation of the term Sinn Fein,

 "That is a good name for the new Irish movement of which we hear so much nowadays.
 Sinn Féin, or in English, Ourselves".

 Of course, the unlikely Connolly centenary celebrants of anti-Marxist Sinn Fein studiously ignored the rest of Connolly's article and its message, which is roundly critical of their ideology and pours scorn on their non-socialism and the absurdities of their early Habsburgian/monarchist leanings:

 'As we all know the methods adopted by Hungary to reconquer its Parliament from Austria are the trite illustrations of the Sinn Féin orators.
 In fact during the early stages of the movement in Ireland before the felicitous name of Sinn Féin was coined the ideas as promulgated got the name of ‘the Hungary system’.